Baltimore Cultural Sites

 Sojourner-Douglass College

-DESCRIPTION: An undergraduate college that meets a diverse range of educational needs in the community; across the street from First Baptist Church
+DESCRIPTION: An undergraduate college that meets a diverse range of educational needs in the community, across the street from First Baptist Church

-ADDRESS: 500 North Caroline Street, Baltimore, MD MAP
+ADDRESS: 500 North Caroline Street, Baltimore, MD

 RAPID TRANSIT: Johns Hopkins Metro Station